Nurtas Adambay: Controversies

 In 2022, Adambay supported the ban of the Lightyear (2022) premiere in Kazakhstan because of a present one-second homosexual kiss.
 The movie's release in the country was later banned, as announced by the Minister of Culture and Sports Dauren Abaev.
 According to Adambay himself, the petition for the ban gained over 30 thousand votes.
 He added that seeing homosexual partners kiss would have "broken the psyche" of underage viewers.

 Adambay has also voiced his opposition to association football.
 He claimed that it harms both the player and the viewer, as the shorts worn by the players do not follow proper Islamic clothing laws.
 He has also shown himself to be against any combat sport.

 In 2023, he opposed the touring of Russian musician Andrey Makarevich in Kazakhstan because of his support of Israel in the Gaza war.
 In September of the same year, he also harshly critisied politician Rinat Zaitov for claiming that "80% of all fraud" is done by "those who perform salah", demanding either the latter's proof of the claim or resignation from the Mäjilis.

 Legal disputes

 On 1 August 2024, Adambay announced that the Astana Directorate of Religious Affairs has filed a lawsuit against him because he "quoted translations of the Holy Quran" on his social media.
 He was accused of violating the law on the Distribution of Religious literature and other materials of Religious content (Article 490 of the Code of Administrative Offenses) and it was noted that he could be fined $393 because of this.
 The exact reasoning for the lawsuit was Adambay's sharing of religious texts without being a certified representative of any religious organization, which was indeed a punishable offence.
 However the lawsuit was later moved indefinitely.
 Dimaş Äljanov, among others, however, did not believe Adambay would face any major repercussions.
+Adambay announced in a September 2026 interview that he simply paid the fine.